-A comprehensive programme developed in 2005 by the Diocese of Liverpool, this is best suited to medium/large churches but contains sections and templates relevant to all.
+A comprehensive programme developed by the Diocese of Liverpool, this is best suited to medium/large churches but contains sections and templates relevant to all.

 Developed by the Church of England, this giving programme is particularly desigend for smaller or rural/village churches.